Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Introduction

 The trade-off whether to implement an electrically floating anode was studied for the NIM instrument. \cite{lasi_decisions_2020} Floating the anode enables more degrees of freedom in the design and operation of the ion-optical system and MCP bias at the cost of requiring an anode-proximal AC-decoupling stage.
 The NIM trade-off study concluded that these advantages outweighed the added complexity. \cite{lasi_decisions_2020} Grounded-anode alternatives include segmented circular microstrip readouts \cite{riedo_high-speed_2017} or fully impedance-matched transmission-line anodes directly connected to front-end electronics. \cite{fausch_advancing2_2025}

-All detector configurations evaluated in this work assume a floating anode with a high-voltage AC-decoupling capacitor.
+All detector configurations evaluated in this work assume a floating anode with a high-voltage AC-decoupling capacitor for bias voltages up to \qty{-2}{\kV}.
 A block-level overview of this architecture is shown in Fig.~\ref{fig:detec_block} and the detailed electrical layout is presented in Fig.~\ref{fig:final_circ}.